omdumrotat/pistonupdatereducer/README.md

 # PistonUpdateReducer
-- used for reducing the block update frequency of pistons, very useful for bamboo farms in specific. **requires paper 1.20.6+** or you could lower the api version yourself (not recommended)
+- used for reducing the block update frequency of pistons, very useful for bamboo farms in specific with combination of AnarchyExploitFixes's item limit. **requires paper 1.20.6+** or you could lower the api version yourself (not recommended)
 # permissions
 - pistonupdatereducer.command.base: /pur
 - pistonupdatereducer.command.reload: /pur reload